galvez/fabula/docs/commands.md

   to be appended to the file
 ```

-Text will be automatically dedendeted to the number of total white
+Text will be automatically dedented to the number of total white
 spaces in the **first line**.

 ### With string id